raspberrycoulis/drupal-mailgun/README.md

 ## Installation

-Add the contents of `mailgun_sender` to `/var/www/html/web/modules/custom/` (or wherever the `../web/modules/custom` directory exists on your Drupal instance), then clear Drupal's cache (either via the admin UI or by running `drush cr`)
+Add the contents of `mailgun_sender` to `/var/www/html/web/modules/custom/` (or wherever the `../web/modules/custom` directory exists on your Drupal instance), then clear Drupal's cache (either via the admin UI or by running `drush cr`).

 Once installed, a new menu item appears under `Configuration --> System` called `Mailgun settings` where you can set it up.